Comparing simulations of ionisation triggered star formation and observations in RCW 120

-The plan of this paper is the following.
+The plan of the paper is the following.
 In section \ref{sec2} we describe the algorithm used to generate initial fractal molecular clouds, and the numerical method used to evolve them, including the treatment of ionizing radiation.
-In section \ref{sec3} we describe the resulting HII regions and the modeled synthetic 870$\mu$m observations.
+In section \ref{sec3} we describe the resulting H{\sc ii} regions and the modeled synthetic 870 $\mu$m observations.
 We discuss the shell and clump masses inferred from the synthetic observations in section \ref{sec4}, and compare them with the true masses.
 Our main conclusions are summarized in section \ref{Conclusions}.